eclipse-tractusx/tractusx-edc/edc-extensions/business-partner-validation/README.md

 # Business Partner Validation Extension

+> this extension is deprecated and should not be used anymore
+> Please use the `bpn-validation` module instead!

 Using the Business Partner Validation Extension it's possible to add configurable validation against BPNs in the `ContractDefinition.AccessPolicy`.
 Using a BPN in `ContractDefinition.ContractPolicy` is possible, too, but once the contract is complete there is no policy enforcement in place from the EDC.